rahulma5777/rahul-portfolio-dotnet-fullstack/README.md

 ## ✨ Project Features

 * **Back‑end API:** A RESTful API built with ASP.NET Core 8.0.
 It
-  exposes CRUD endpoints for managing users and their tasks.
+  exposes CRUD endpoints for managing users and their tasks and now supports **JWT Bearer authentication**.
 The API uses Entity Framework Core to model a one‑to‑many relationship (a user can have multiple task items) and includes seed data loaded at runtime.
-Swagger UI is enabled to explore the endpoints.
+Swagger UI is enabled to explore the endpoints and an `/api/auth/login` endpoint issues tokens for authenticated calls.
 * **Database Layer:** SQL scripts define the schema, relationships and stored procedures for a SQL Server database.
 An initial data seed script creates sample users and tasks.
 Stored procedures show how